WeblateOrg/weblate/docs/admin/quick.rst

     # For PostgreSQL
     apt install python3-psycopg2
-    # For MySQL on Ubuntu (if using the Ubuntu package for Django)
-    apt install python3-pymysql
-    # For MySQL on Debian (or Ubuntu if using upstream Django packages)
-    apt install python3-mysqldb

 On older releases, some required dependencies are missing or outdated, so you need to install several Python modules manually using pip: